 Hybrid micromobility models are a mix of docked and dockless models.
 Hybrid models regulate the public right of way through the use of both physical infrastructure and designated zones.
 In hybrid models users would have the option to pick-up and return devices from stations and designated hubs.
-Users could pick up a device from a station and return it to a station; pick up a device from a station and return it to a station; pick up a device from a hub and return it to a station; or pick up a device from a hub and return it to a hub.
+Users could pick up a device from a station and return it to a station; pick up a device from a station and return it to a specified hub; pick up a device from a hub and return it to a hub.
 Currently, hybrid models most often employ the use of lock-to requirements within their specified hubs.
 However, devices can be free-standing within hubs so long as the specified area is geofenced.